AlexandreWadoux/AlexandreWadoux.github.io/_pages/Course_spectroscopy_with_R.md

 PLEASE READ – CANCELLATION POLICY

 Cancellations are accepted up to 28 days before the course start date subject to a 25% cancellation fee.
-Cancellations later than this may be considered, contact oliverhooker@prstatistics.com.
+Cancellations later than this may be considered, contact [alexandre.wadoux@yahoo.fr](mailto:alexandre.wadoux@yahoo.fr).
 Failure to attend will result in the full cost of the course being charged.
 In the unfortunate event that a course is cancelled due to unforeseen circumstances a full refund of the course fees will be credited.

 ---